- Tom Craig at Bill Charles Agency

 Unfortunately, for many, it was also embarrassingly off-the-mark, and was the subject of vicious ridicule in the British press.
 Even the usually sympathetic Telegraph thought that “as socio-political commentary, Lionel Asbo feels helplessly off course and out of date.
 Most of its main targets – pitbulls, hoodies, chavs, Jordan, lotto louts, I’m A Celebrity – feel about a decade old” (Tim Martin, 15 June 2012).
 Nonetheless, as ever there were sympathisers.
 Some of his younger admirers such as the novelist Nicola Barker, seen by many as an inheritor of the Amis mantle, proved that the cathartic potential of his provocations was still alive: “Is [Lionel Asbo] an offensive book?
 Hell, yes.
 Deeply.
 But then maybe modern England needs offending” (The Observer, 10 June 2012).

 For decades, Amis has seemed to thrive on this cocktail of affection and abuse.
 As the Guardian noted in 2012, “Amis-bashing has long been a popular pastime in the British press”.
-The attention he receives, and the passions his fiercely vivid novels, stories and essays provoke, remains far beyond any of his contemporaries or those of younger authors, none of which has yet managed to unseat him as the current father of English letters.
+The attention he receives, and the passions his fiercely vivid novels, stories and essays provoke, remains far beyond any of his contemporaries or those of younger authors, none of whom has yet managed to unseat him as the current father of English letters.
 At their best, those famous sentences continue to be some of the most powerful in British fiction, and though it now seems more often to be for the wrong reasons, the publication of an Amis novel remains an event in contemporary writing.

 Dr Sean Matthews 2004 and Dr Tom Wright 2013